Mandela still 'serious but stable', security tightened

 All vehicles going into the building were being searched.

 Mandela was admitted in the early hours of Saturday with a recurring lung infection.
-The hospital stay is his fourth since December, and there is a growing realization among South Africa’s 53 million people that they will one day have to say goodbye to the father of the “Rainbow Nation” that Mandela tried to forge from the ashes of apartheid.
+It is his fourth hospital stay since December, and there is a growing realization among South Africa’s 53 million people that they will one day have to say goodbye to the father of the “Rainbow Nation” that Mandela tried to forge from the ashes of apartheid.

 Mandela has received visits from family members including his current and former wives, Graca Machel and Winnie Madikizela-Mandela.